Responsibilities for electorate, Ministerial and office holder office issues

 - waste removal: general, recycling and secure waste

 - water: boiling and cold water unit repairs

 - windows: glazing and repairs.

-Note: it is important to log these issues, to ensure continuity of property information held by the Provider, and because systemic issues can inform future lease negotiations:
+It is important to log these issues, to ensure continuity of property information held by the provider, and because systemic issues can inform future lease negotiations.

 Please provide the following information so that your job can be logged accurately:

 - Parliamentarian's office name and address

 - name and contact details of the onsite person the contractor can speak with before commencing work

 - exact location of fault within the office or common area (such as lift, toilets)